ashneetrathore/SudokuSolver/README.md

 | Best    | `python3 main.py MAD LCV NOR`     |

 > [!WARNING]
-> Applying few or no heuristics to a large board (16x16 or 25x25) may cause the solver to fail to find a solution
+> Applying few or no heuristics to a large board (16x16 or 25x25) may cause the solver to fail to find a solution.

 ## :printer: UNDERSTANDING THE OUTPUT
 After solving, the program prints information about the algorithm's performance.
 Here are some definitions to better interpret these analytics: